Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel: INTRODUCTION

-Concretely, we propose the environment illustrated in Figure~\ref{fig:simple}, which is an extension of the referential signalling game of~\cite{chaabouni-etal-2020-compositionality} and~\cite{rita-etal-2020-lazimpa}.
-Here $\boldsymbol s$ represents one out of a set of possible concepts the Speaker must communicate to a Listener agent.
-Taking this concept as input, the Speaker produces a waveform as output, which passes over a (potentially lossy) acoustic channel.
-The Listener ``hears'' the utterance from the speaker.
-Taking the waveform as input, the Speaker produces output $\hat{\boldsymbol s}$.
+Concretely, we propose the environment illustrated in Figure~\ref{fig:simple}, which is an extension of a referential signalling game used in several previous studies~\citep{david-1969-convention,lazaridou-etal-2018,chaabouni-etal-2020-compositionality,rita-etal-2020-lazimpa}.
+Here $\boldsymbol s$ represents a set of attribute values the {Speaker} must communicate to a {Listener} agent.
+Taking these attributes as input, the Speaker produces a waveform as output, which passes over a lossy acoustic channel.
+The Listener ``hears'' the utterance from the {Speaker}.
+Taking the waveform as input, the Listener produces output $\hat{\boldsymbol s}$.
 This output is the Listener's interpretation of the concept that the Speaker agent tried to communicate.
 The agents must develop a common communication protocol such that $\boldsymbol s =\hat{\boldsymbol s}$.
 This process encapsulates one of the core goals of human language: conveying meaning through communication \citep{dor-2014-instruction}.

-To train the agents, we use deep Q-learning \citep{mnih-etal-2013-playing}.
+{To train the agents, we use a deep Q-network (DQN)~\citep{mnih-etal-2013-playing,mnih-etal-2015-human}. {This differs from previous studies on language emergence~\citep{lazaridou-etal-2018, chaabouni-etal-2020-compositionality, rita-etal-2020-lazimpa, auersperger-pecina-2022-defending}} that used REINFORCE~\citep{williams-1992-reinforce}.
+REINFORCE is a policy gradient method known to have relatively high variance \citep{weaver-tao-2001-optimal}, while DQN is a value-based method which tends to have higher stability.
+We find DQN to converge faster and more consistently, with {the resulting communication protocols showing more} compositionality and {better} generalisation than REINFORCE for the same models.}